logos-storage/logos-storage-research/evaluations/threat-modeling.md

 This could lead to two issues:

-- **Financial Loss**: Malicious requests drain user wallet funds
+- **Financial**: Malicious requests drain user wallet funds.
-- **Unwanted Content**: Attackers force storage of insecure or illegal files via malicious CIDs, risking legal or reputational harm.
+- **Integrity**: Attackers force the storage of insecure or illegal files via malicious CIDs, risking legal or reputational harm.

 #### Mitigation

-Typically, such web phishing attacks are mitigated by authentication or a [custom header](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#employing-custom-request-headers-for-ajaxapi) to verify the request’s legitimacy.
+Typically, such web phishing attacks are mitigated by authentication or a custom header to verify the request’s legitimacy.

-However, Codex does not have an authentication mechanism, making options like CSRF tokens impractical and using a custom header would provide a poor user experience in Codex, as users would need to set the header manually, which is cumbersome and error-prone.
+However, Codex does not have an authentication mechanism, making options like CSRF tokens impractical.
+Using a custom header would also provide a poor user experience in Codex, as users would need to set the header manually, which is cumbersome and error-prone.

 Users can reduce the risk of significant fund drainage by employing a hot wallet with